mitexleo/fediroma/docs/docs/development/API/differences_in_mastoapi_responses.md

 Has these additional fields under the `pleroma` object:

-- `ap_id`: nullable URL string, ActivityPub id of the user
+- `ap_id`: nullable URL string, ActivityPub ID of the user
 - `background_image`: nullable URL string, background image of the user
 - `tags`: Lists an array of tags for the user
 - `relationship` (object): Includes fields as documented for Mastodon API https://docs.joinmastodon.org/entities/relationship/
 - `is_moderator`: boolean, nullable, true if user is a moderator
 - `is_admin`: boolean, nullable, true if user is an admin
 - `confirmation_pending`: boolean, true if a new user account is waiting on email confirmation to be activated
 - `hide_favorites`: boolean, true when the user has hiding favorites enabled